yourfriendoss/pitransmitter/README.md

 ## What is PiFM?
-This first sections v=covers the need for PiFM GTK and why it was created.
-If you are only looking for the installation, skip to [Installation](#installation)
+This first sections covers the need for PiFM GTK and why it was created.
+If you are only looking for the installation, skip to the [installation](#installation).

+PiFM GTK is an extension to the already popular [PiFmAdv](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwio9Zml3rPpAhWMT8AKHY3pB3YQFjAAegQIBhAB&url=https%3A%2F%2Fgithub.com%2Fmiegl%2FPiFmAdv&usg=AOvVaw0yjOcSmzqDT7XF36NZs7zl) repository developd by Miegl.
+This extension features a small number of additional files that greatly assist the procedure to install and set up the software.
+The main focus of PiFM GTK is to allow anybody from a complete Linux or radio novice to a command-line expert or radiohead find an affordable substitute to a significantly more expensive FM transmitter which can cost thousands of times more than the Raspberry Pi.
+This is all controlled through an intuitive graphical interface based on the modern GTK library and means you don't have to struggle with a (for new users especially) intimidating command-line.

 This program generates an FM modulation, with RDS (Radio Data System) data generated in real time as well as having the ability to use both monophonic and stereophonic audio.